AutomataTutor/automatatutor-frontend/README.md

 After you have set this property correctly, you can continue to build the frontend

+### Mailer

+Automatatutor at some points sends out mail to users, for example to verify email addresses or to send information about solutions that were handed in.
+In order to do so, it needs to connect to a mailserver.
+This mailserver must be configured using the properties `mail.transport.protocol`, `mail.smtp.host`, `mail.smtp.port`, mail.smtp.starttls.enable`, `mail.smtp.auth`,
+`mail.user`, and `mail.password`.

+### Database connection

+Automatatutor crucially requires a relational database to run.
+The connection to this database must be configured using the properties `db.driver`,`db.url`, `db.user`, and `db.password`.

 ## Compile

 We assume that you are in the folder AutomataApp_v2.
 Start sbt as follows